 Of important note, Ridgeville is also a town of artists.
 Ridgeville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ridgeville’s character.

-Ridgeville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Ridgeville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The per capita income in Ridgeville in 2022 was $9,135, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $36,540 for a family of four.
 However, Ridgeville contains both very wealthy and poor people as well.